NREL/EnergyPlus/doc/src/docs/EngineeringReference/07-Daylighting.md

 The pre-calculated or pre-measured BTDF for a CFS is independent of its final position and orientation within a building.
 Once a specific instance of a CFS aperture has been positioned within a building, the incident light from all exterior sources across the CFS exterior hemisphere can be integrated over all incident directions for each relevant transmitted direction to determine the light transmitted by the CFS surface in that direction.
 The light transmitted by the CFS aperture is then distributed to surfaces in the zone according to its non-uniform directionality.
 The algorithms for this BTDF treatment of CFS in DElight are still under development, and are subject to change in the future.

-Ø *Inter-reflected Interior Illuminance/Luminance Calculation:*  The effect of inter-reflection of the initial interior illuminance/luminance between interior reflecting surfaces is calculated using a radiosity method derived from Superlite [Modest, 1982].
+* *Inter-reflected Interior Illuminance/Luminance Calculation:*  The effect of inter-reflection of the initial interior illuminance/luminance between interior reflecting surfaces is calculated using a radiosity method derived from Superlite [Modest, 1982].
 This method subdivides each reflecting surface in the zone into nodal patches and uses view factors between all nodal patch pairs in an iterative calculation of the total contribution of reflected light within the zone.
 This method replaces the split-flux method used in EnergyPlus Detailed, resulting in a more accurate calculation of the varied distribution of inter-reflected light throughout the zone.
 The ability to input up to 100 reference points supports a more complete assessment of this distribution.
 Also, the radiosity method explicitly accounts for interior obstructions between pairs of nodal patches.
 The split-flux method used in the EnergyPlus Detailed approach only implicitly accounts for interior surfaces by including their reflectance and surface area in the zone average surface reflectance calculations.

 ### DElight Time-Step Interior Daylighting Calculation Differences from EnergyPlus Detailed Methods

-Ø *Interior Illuminance Calculation:*  As discussed above, DElight only calculates daylight factors for the total contribution from all windows/skylights and CFS to each defined reference point.
+* *Interior Illuminance Calculation:*  As discussed above, DElight only calculates daylight factors for the total contribution from all windows/skylights and CFS to each defined reference point.
 Thus DElight does not support dynamic control of fenestration shading during the subsequent time-step calculations, as does EnergyPlus Detailed.

-Ø *Visual Quality:*  DElight does not currently calculate a measure of visual quality such as glare due to daylighting.
+* *Visual Quality:*  DElight does not currently calculate a measure of visual quality such as glare due to daylighting.
 DElight does calculate luminance on nodal patches of all interior, reflecting surfaces.
 A variety of visual quality metrics could be calculated from these data in future implementations.

-Ø *Electric Lighting Control Calculation:*  Up to 100 reference points can be defined within a DElight daylighting zone.
+* *Electric Lighting Control Calculation:*  Up to 100 reference points can be defined within a DElight daylighting zone.
 One or more of these reference points must be included in the control of the electric lighting system in the zone.
 Each reference point input includes the fraction of the zone controlled by that point.
 Values of 0.0 are valid, which allows the definition of reference points for which interior illuminance levels are calculated, but which do not control the electric lighting.
 Any non-zero fraction is thus the equivalent of a relative weighting given to that reference point’s influence on the overall electric lighting control.
 The sum of all fractions for defined reference points must less than or equal to 1.0 for this relative weighting to make physical sense.
 If the sum is less than 1.0, the remaining fraction is assumed to have no lighting control.

 ### References